 What else do the credit card companies have in their arsenal of weapons to make sure they make money from you?
 First is that enticing “minimum payment” they offer which is mostly interest, and keeps you paying for whatever you bought for about 20 years.
 Second, they are now using invitations to get cash back from retailers or earn airline miles for every dollar you spend.

 Who pays for that?
 You do.
 The credit companies charge the stores for the cash they give you back, and the stores raise the price you pay.
 Credit card companies pay a tiny amount up front for each airline mile that they “give” you for every $1 you spend.
-On January 1, 2007 in an NBC TV news interview, the president of a major airline stated that it costs the airline industry $10 to fly you somewhere when you have earned 25,000 air miles to take a flight.
+I’ll never forget when on January 1, 2007 in an NBC TV news interview, the president of a major airline stated that it costs the airline industry $10 to fly you somewhere when you have earned 25,000 air miles to take a flight.

 Who actually benefits financially if you charge up your credit cards to earn a “free” flight?
 It does not take a genius to see that trap dressed up to look like a big benefit to you.

-I got sucked into the credit card trap before I figured out their game.
+I got sucked into the credit card trap before I figured out their game and got out of it for good.
 Did you?
 What’s the offer you fell for?